-A Media Object often depicts a Named Individual, such as events, event venues, lifts, trails, and snowparks.
+A Media Object often depicts a Named Individual, such as events, event venues, lifts, ski slopes, and snowparks.
 This depiction is captured in the ontology by means of the historical dependence between Named Individual and Media Object.

-2.2.3.
+2.2.4.
 Place

 An individual that has a fixed physical location and can be localized within a Global Positioning System (GPS) (adapted from Schema.org).
-Examples of places include a town square, a stadium, a trail, a gas station, and a park.
+Examples of places include a town square, a stadium, a ski slope, a gas station, and a park.